 The game is designed so that you always have to go and visit the pile of skeletons and “LISTEN” for the message before praying over the other skeletons (Or you can just break out of the program and type in AH=1 and then enter CONT).
 I think in the original Japanese you might have to use a more specific formula for praying, but I changed it in my English version to be more flexible.
 The original might be something like “PRAY AMEN” or maybe “SAY AMEN”.
 I made my version work if you said either “PRAY”, “SAY AMEN”, “PRAY AMEN” or “SAY PRAYER”.
 These seemed a more natural English set of options.
 The phrase “PRAY AMEN” seemed a little unusual in English.

 I also had trouble figuring out how the doors worked in the original.
-Something to do with how the word "KEY" is used in Japanese so that it covers the concept of "UNLOCK" in English.
+It had something to do with how the word "KEY" is used in Japanese so that it covers the concept of "UNLOCK."
 Because I didn't understand this subtlety, all the doors were originally “closed” and locked for me.
-In my initial fix of the problem the doors to the Amory, Storage, Cook’s room, Galley, Officer 1 and Officer 2 were just open and unlocked (didn't need a key).
+In my initial fix of the problem the doors to the Amory, Storage, Cook’s room, Galley, Officer 1 and Officer 2 were all open and unlocked.
 But I noted from Jason's descriptions that they seemed to be at least closed in the original.
 Then I was able to figure out that doors had to be both UNLOCKed and OPENened and so discovered that my kludged solution was in error.
+I changed the code's use of "KEY OPEN" as a verb noun combo for unlocking to simple English "UNLOCK DOOR [or other noun]" and things started to work fine.

-In porting the game I noticed a place where there might end being a bug in the code for anyone trying to translate the code to any variation of Microsoft BASIC.
+In porting the game I noticed a place where there might be a bug in the code for anyone trying to translate it to any variation of Microsoft BASIC.
 In the prayer routine there is the following line:

 4040 IF LEFT$(A$,4)=LEFT$(V$(5),4)=0 THEN 4090

 My Microsoft BASIC chokes on this.
-By MS BASIC standards it should be expressed with brackets around the LEFT and RIGHT logical equality comparison to separate that logic check from the = 0 check, which is just a way of checking whether that comparison is false.
-In the original BASIC the order of operations must be handled slightly differently so that brackets are unnecessary to distinguish logical comparisons from other logical comparisons.
+By Microsoft BASIC standards it should be expressed with brackets around the LEFT$ and RIGHT$ logical equality comparison to separate that the logic check of that comparison being = 0 (i.e. checking whether the comparison is FALSE/0).
+In the original BASIC the order of operations must be handled slightly differently so that brackets are unnecessary to distinguish logical comparisons from other logical comparisons or from possible use of "=" as a variable assignment operator.
 For MS BASIC the line must be something like this:

 4040 IF (LEFT$(A$,4)=LEFT$(V$(5),4))=0 THEN 4090

-OR even more simply for a Microsoft variations of BASIC, like this:
+OR even more simply for a Microsoft variation of BASIC, like this:

 4040 IF LEFT$(A$,4)<>LEFT$(V$(5),4) THEN 4090